KareemNayfeh/FemmWrapper/README.md

 Verdirame, J. M., Seaberg, C., Kwon Y., Nayfeh, K. S., Trumper, D. L., and Nayfeh, S. A., “A Survey of Passive Magnetic Springs,” American Society for Precision Engineering 40th Annual Meeting, San Diego, California, 2025.

-The motivation behind this wrapper is to improve upon existing FEMM scripting approaches (such as octaveFEMM), which rely on primitive, sequential command execution and lack an object-oriented structure.
-By introducing classes such as models and magnetic bodies, this wrapper enables clearer, more maintainable, and more reusable FEMM simulations.
+This wrapper was made to improve FEMM scripting approaches, which usually rely on primitive, sequential command execution and lack an object oriented structure.
+With this wrapper, simulations can accomplished in more clear and maintainable way.

 ---